Chamonix, France: Family Ski Guide

 Is Chamonix Good for Families?

 Chamonix is a real Alpine town with five separate ski areas under Mont Blanc, not a purpose-built resort.
 Best for families with kids 5+ where at least one parent craves serious terrain.
-The catch: nothing is linked, you bus between mountains in ski boots, and day passes hit EUR 100 adult.
-If your whole family is on green runs, La Plagne or Flaine will serve you better for less.
+What it costs you: nothing is linked, you bus between mountains in ski boots, and day passes hit EUR 100 adult.

 Your whole family is learning and you want gentle runs right outside the front door